 Melamine plates are by far the most commonly used form of reusable picnic plates.
 There’s a pretty good, and logical reason for this; melamine is inexpensive and pretty much unbreakable.
 It lasts an absolute age and if you suffer the curse of clumsiness or have kids who seem to like to break things just to troll you then melamine picnic plates can seem a godsend.

-What is extremely important that you should be aware of is that these are not ceramic plates and should never be used in a microwave, an oven or dishwashers that exceed 160 degrees Fahrenheit.
-Melamine is a toxic chemical that has been linked with outbreaks of sickness in cats and dogs and even some toddlers.
+There is a pretty important safety issue you should be aware of.
+These are not ceramic plates and you should never put them in a microwave, an oven or dishwashers that exceed 160 degrees Fahrenheit.
+Melamine is a toxic chemical that has links with outbreaks of sickness in cats and dogs and even some toddlers.
 There were six deaths that were attributed to elevated levels of melamine in Chinese milk formula.
 Theories vary on how this happened with the most plausible being it was used to boost protein readings in food which it can be mistaken for.

-So is melamine safe and should you be worried?
+So is melamine safe and is there anything to worry about?
 The answer appears to be it is safe but you need to adhere to the safety warnings.
 Melamine under normal conditions will not absorb into food meaning there is no transference of toxic materials.
 This all changes however if you heat food on melamine to temperatures over 160 degrees Fahrenheit.
 Food will now absorb the melamine and you will ingest it if you eat the food.

-Not to completely scare you off for life, this absorption is still a minuscule amount which falls thousands of times under FDA limits so as long as you’re not nuking the life out of a mac and cheese for days on end you really have nothing to worry about.
-This did start out as a bit of a scare story but it’s better to be made aware of all the facts before you make your decisions right?
+Not to completely scare you off for life.
+This absorption is still a minuscule amount which falls thousands of times under FDA limits.
+So as long as you’re not nuking the life out of mac’n’cheese for days on end you really have nothing to worry about.
+This did start out as a bit of a scare story.
+But it’s better to be aware of all the facts before you make your decisions right?

 Plastic Picnic Plates

-Whereas melamine plates can almost be seen as a ceramic mini me which looks like traditional tableware, reusable plastic picnic plates just seem to shout out partyware.
+Whereas you can think of melamine plates as a ceramic mini-me which looks like traditional tableware, reusable plastic picnic plates just seem to shout out partyware.
 They are, for the vast majority, instantly recognizable for their bright, block colors and simple design.
-They are by and large cheaper than their melamine counterparts and in some cases are safe to use in the microwave and dishwasher, just be sure to check the safety warnings.
+They are by and large cheaper than their melamine counterparts.
+And in some cases are safe to use in the microwave and dishwasher.
+Just be sure to check the safety warnings.

 You also get a bit more bang for your buck with plastic picnic plates.
-Whilst melamine plates generally come in at 9 inches you will find that the plastic versions will give you extra with 10 inches being the standard size you will likely find.
+Melamine plates generally come in at 9-inches.
+You will find that the plastic versions will give you extra with 10-inches being the standard size you will find.
 As mentioned previously, designs are kept to a minimum which can be seen in this set by Imperial Home and this is what you will generally find when buying plastic.
 You can find sets that offer some nice designs by offering different looking molds like this set from WholeMarket that offers a nice triangular vortex design or this nice tempest designed set by Kreate.

 Disposable Picnic Plates

-Disposable plates seem to get a bad rep. Maybe in the past that reputation was deserved.
-They seemed to be made from paper that would disintegrate at the mere touch of a warm bagel and were seen as the lazy persons’ choice so the cleaning up was kept to a minimum.
-Whilst that is not the worst thing in my opinion, probably the most damning accusation that was levied at disposable plates was the huge amount of waste they produced when they were trashed.
+Disposable plates seem to get a bad rep. Maybe in the past, that reputation was correct.
+The impression is that they are paper products that will disintegrate at the mere touch of a warm bagel.
+They are seen as the lazy persons’ choice so that the washing up is a non-issue.
+Whilst that is not the worst thing, in my opinion, probably the most damning accusation that you can direct towards disposable plates is the huge amount of waste they produce when they are done with.

-We are now thinking of disposable plates as a real option nowadays however and it’s due to the emergence of biodegradable products that have become a lot more readily available to the market place.
+We are now thinking of disposable plates as a real option nowadays, however.
+And it’s due to the emergence of biodegradable products that have become more readily available to the market place.
 No longer do we need to be filling landfills with endless amounts of plastic and paper disposable products.
-We now have no excuse to think responsibly and buy products that biodegrade in a mere six months after we have used them (plastic items can take thousands of years).
+We now have no excuse to think responsibly and buy products that biodegrade in a mere six months.

 There’s a decent selection of materials that you can get your hands on now such as bamboo which can be seen here in this pack of 10 plates by Lovely Bamboo, Palm leafs like this set from Thynk Art and Design and wheat stalk and bagasse (sugar cane) like this set from Earths Natural Alternative.

-Now, due to the very nature of disposable items, you will not be getting value for money when you compare prices to plastic and melamine alternatives but I don’t think that’s the point of disposable dinnerware.
-You get it because you don’t want a fuss at the end and just want your day to end with no chores so you can cherish the good times.
+Now, you will not be getting value for money when you compare prices of plastic and melamine alternatives.
+But I don’t think that’s the point of disposable dinnerware.
+You get it because you don’t want a fuss at the end of the day.
+You just want your day to end with no chores so you can cherish the good times.
 In this case, disposable plates are a great idea.